Giuseppe Marc'Antonio Baretti: Biography

+That same year he was appointed Secretary to the Royal Academy of Arts.
+He published a translation of the entire Lettere familiari as A Journey from London to Genoa, through England, Portugal, Spain, and France (1770), and an edition of Niccolò Machiavelli's works, with an important Preface (1772).
+His most mature works were Discours sur Shakespeare et sur Monsieur de Voltaire (1777), in which, following Johnson's ideas, he brilliantly defended the free inventions and powerful genius of Shakespeare against Voltaire's narrow-minded criticism, and Scelta di lettere familiari fatta per uso degli studiosi di lingua italiana (1779) – letters attributed to fictitious authors, which beyond any didactic purpose are a kind of intellectual autobiography, showing the conversion of an Italian conservative to more liberal, modern English ideas.

+Baretti's Strictures on Signora Piozzi's Publication of Doctor Johnson's Letters (1788) make him the most probable author of The Sentimental Mother, an anonymous comedy satirizing Thrale Piozzi, published just after his death.

-He died in London in May, 1789.
+Baretti died in London in May, 1789.
 He was buried in Marylebone Chapel with a monument by Thomas Banks.

 Works

 Baretti's first notable work was the Italian Library (1757), a useful catalogue of the lives and works of several Italian authors.
 The Lettere famigliari, giving an account of his travels through England, Portugal, Spain, and France during the years 1761–1765, were well received, and when afterwards published in English (4 vols., 1770), were highly commended by Johnson.

 Baretti was an enemy of the English Hispanist John Bowle, and published a scathing and personal attack on him: Tolondron.
 Speeches to John Bowle about his edition of Don Quixote, together with some account of Spanish literature.

 While in Italy on his travels Baretti started a journal of literary criticism, titled Frusta letteraria (Literary Scourge).
 The publication met with considerable difficulties and was soon discontinued.
 His many other works include a Dictionary and Grammar of the Italian Language, a similar Dictionary of the Spanish Language, and dissertations on Shakespeare and Voltaire.
 His collected works were published at Milan in 1838.

+Baretti's Dictionary of Italian Language was immensely successful and became the standard reference work of its kind. it went through numerous reprints and revisions.
+His works helped to promote a renewed interest in Italian language and literature in Britain and encouraged the study of English authors in his native country.

 The words of the recantation attributed to Galileo, "eppur si muove" (meaning "nevertheless it moves"), were first set down by Baretti in his Italian Library.
 This record was published some 125 years after Galileo is purported to have made the statement sotto voce (under his breath).